 - Click on Sign Out.

-Step 3: Reformat your hard drive
+Step 4: Erase your hard drive

-- Turn on or restart your Mac.
+- Restart your Mac.

-- Select Disk Utility in the Utilities window.
+- Select Disk Utility.

 Click on Continue.